pete-mba5/pete-mba5.github.io/_posts/2024-01-23-picture-of-the-day.markdown

 This is the last week of my Empathy training.
 It is getting more and more challenging to absorb new approaches.
 Maybe I am not the one for this skill.

-Because of the cold, I have put some of my pot inside my place.
-They got confused with the wamrth and started blooming.
+Because of the cold, I have put some pots inside my place.
+They got confused with the warmth and started blooming.